postrank-labs/goliath/README.md

     > ruby echo.rb -sv
     > [97570:INFO] 2011-02-15 00:33:51 :: Starting server on 0.0.0.0:9000 in development mode.
 Watch out for stones.

+See examples directory for more, hands-on examples of building Goliath powered web-services.

 ## Goliath Server

 Goliath uses its own event based server built on top of EventMachine.
-As shown in the above example, to start the server, you just need to have Ruby execute your Goliath API file.
-For that, you can pass the files to the Ruby executable or set a Ruby shebang line in your API implementation.
+As shown in the example above, to start the server, you just need to have Ruby to execute your Goliath API file.

 The server accepts some optional parameters described below: